Geometry, Energy and Sensitivity in Stochastic Proton Dynamics: Higher-Order Structure-Preserving Schemes

 \begin{remark}[Structure preservation under the higher–order scheme] The structure preserving features of the geometric Euler method are retained by the higher accuracy scheme.
 In energy, the Milstein update for the log variable preserves positivity exactly and improves pathwise accuracy to strong order $1$ without any projection.
 In angle, the update is performed intrinsically on $\mathbb{S}^2$ via the exponential map, so the unit-norm constraint is preserved exactly at every step.
 For the angular accuracy incorporating the L\'evy-area terms yield a Milstein/Castell-Gaines integrator of strong order $1$.

 These refinements do not alter the geometric or physical constraints of the model, but they do improve convergence rates while maintaining fidelity to the manifold structure.
-The full scheme therefore remains confined to the physically admissible state space and is well suited to long time simulation and to sensitivity computations. \end{remark}
+The full scheme therefore remains confined to the physically admissible state space and is well suited to finite-time pathwise simulation and to the sensitivity computations developed later. \end{remark}